FullstackAcademy/pledge.ashi/README.md

 ## Associated learning materials

-The lecture that preceded this workshop is [available in screencast format here](https://www.youtube.com/watch?v=NWFQtF-MLmA).
-The review session walking through a solution is in two parts [here](http://youtu.be/vLqSh39VOm8) and [here](http://youtu.be/6K8Py8Y-P-c).
-In addition, the repo contains the lecture slides and a `.then` flowchart, both in PDF format.
+The repo contains the lecture slides and a `.then` flowchart, both in PDF format.

 ## $q and the state of the art

 There are multiple proposed [CommonJS promise standards](http://wiki.commonjs.org/wiki/Promises), one leading standard [Promises/A+](https://www.promisejs.org), and upcoming native [ES6 browser implementations](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise).
 Developers of the [MEAN stack](http://en.wikipedia.org/wiki/MEAN) should become familiar with **[AngularJS's $q service](https://docs.angularjs.org/api/ng/service/$q)**, a lightweight adaptation of [the Q library](https://github.com/kriskowal/q).
+[Bluebird](https://github.com/petkaantonov/bluebird) is also making waves as a highly-performant and powerful library.

 Adding to the potential confusion, `$q` has two possible ways to generate promises: simplified ES6-style constructors, and CommonJS-style **deferreds.** We will study deferreds because they are more explicit and include a useful method, `.notify()`.
 If you can grasp the deferral model, the constructor model will be comparatively straightforward.